k20054277/LLM-for-better-Compilers/README.md

 -

    Use `delete_empty.py` to remove any ineffective test cases:
-   - please note this script should only be run once generation from the model of choice is complete.The statistics generated will only display acurate information the first time.
+   - please note this script should only be run once generation from the model of choice is complete.
+The statistics generated will only display accurate information for the first time.
 ```bash
 python delete_empty.py
 ```